How We Survive the Winter

 Even as it gets colder, continue to socialize and exercise outdoors when possible—even if it’s initially less pleasant than being inside.
 It’s worth thinking about sweaters, hats, and coats as protective measures akin to masks.
 During the holidays, don’t plan gatherings in places where you can’t be outdoors and widely spaced.
 This may mean postponing or canceling long-standing traditions.
 For a lot of people, that will be difficult and sad.
 For some, it will be a welcome relief.
 In either case, it’s better than sending a family member to the ICU.

-Build for the pandemic
+Build for the Pandemic

 This is an overdue opportunity to create and upgrade to permanently pandemic-resistant cities, businesses, schools, and homes.
 Now is the moment to build the infrastructure to keep workers safe, especially those deemed essential.
 Poor indoor air quality, for example, has long been a source of disease.
 Businesses can minimize spread by making ventilation upgrades permanent, as well as enshrining systems that let people work from home whenever possible.
 “We should be decreasing the density of indoor spaces as much as possible through telecommuting, shifting work schedules, changing work or school flows to spread people out,” the Center for Health Security’s Inglesby said.
 Instead of being ordered to take down temporary street dining areas, restaurants might build roofs over them to bear ice and snow, and accommodate space heaters.